naschidaniel/spatialMOS/README.md

 ## Changelog

+- 2020-07-20 The Codestyle embellishments were tested and merged
 - 2020-07-19 Embellish codestyle with prettier
 - 2020-07-10 Daily valid climatology files for tmp_2m can be created
 - 2020-07-09 A spatial valid climatology file for tmp_2m can be created